jieter/django-tables2/docs/pages/localization-control.rst

 This control is done by using two filter functions in Django's `l10n` library named `localize` and `unlocalize`.
-Check out Django docs about :ref:`localization <django:format-localization>` for more information about them.
+Check out Django docs about `localization <https://docs.djangoproject.com/en/stable/topics/i18n/formatting/>` for more information about them.

-There are two ways of controling localization in your columns.
+There are two ways of controlling localization in your columns.

 First one is setting the `~.Column.localize` attribute in your column definition to `True` or `False`.
 Like so::